-Futures (or future bets) are, as the name implies, wager you place on a future event.
+As the name implies, futures (or future bets) are wagers you place on a future event.
 Future bets commonly include the outright tournament winner; however, any wager on a player’s future performance belongs in this category of bets.

 Bet of the Day

-If you happen to locate an Australian Open bet of the day, you should consider betting on it.
-It usually has much better odds and provides you with more value for the money.
+If you locate an Australian Open bet of the day, you should consider betting on it.
+It usually has much better odds and provides more value for the money.

 How to Bet on the Australian Open

 Betting on the Australian Open can be exciting, and while anyone can do it, only a few bettors profit from it.
 It takes a lot of knowledge of the game and the players to be successful in betting on tennis, and it takes a long time to become an expert at it.